shinken-solutions/shinken/doc/source/08_configobjects/host.rst

    maintenance_period

 Shinken-specific variable to specify a recurring downtime period.
 This works like a scheduled downtime, so unlike a check_period with exclusions, checks will still be made (no ":ref:`blackout <thebasics-timeperiods#how_time_periods_work_with_host_and_service_checks>`" times). `announcement`_

+trigger_name
+  This options define the trigger that will be executed after a check result (passive or active).
+  This file *trigger_name*.trig has to exist in the :ref:`trigger directory <configuration/configmain-advanced#triggers_dir>` or sub-directories.

+trigger_edit_output
+  This option define the behavior of the defined trigger.
+If set to 1, this means the trigger will modify the output / return code of the check.
+  If 0, this means the code executed by the trigger does nothing to the check (compute something elsewhere ?)
+  Basically, if you use one of the predefined function (trigger_functions.py) set it to 1

 .. _announcement: http://www.mail-archive.com/shinken-devel@lists.sourceforge.net/msg00247.html
 .. _gd library: http://www.boutell.com/gd/